jcorcoran/jjrc_xinput_controller/README.md

 The commands allow direct control of the LCDs display memory.
 Memory is organized in 32 segments (6 address bits).
 Each segment contains 4 data bits.
 This organization structure directly maps to the physical interface this chip has to the LCD itself,  4 COM lines and 32 SEG lines.
 This allows up to 32x4 unique patterns to be displayed on the LCD.
 "Up to" because this is dependant on how many segments are actually present on the LCD and how it was wired.
 The HT1621 supports arbitrarily writing to any memory segment or a speed optimized command which allows writing data to successive segments without continually providing the address to write into.
 While this would improve performance, it looks like the stock implementation doesn't bother using this command.
 It walks successive memory addresses, but always uses the verbose write command (providing the explicit memory address along with each 4 bit data block).
 My only guess as to why the developers may have written their software this way (other than just being lazy) is that there may be some fault tolerance provided.
 If data were to be malformed/corrupted, there's no way for one fault to propogate through the remainder of your data set.
 Worst case you have a single segment get corrupted.

+See the data captures and readme file within the [logic_analyzer](https://github.com/jcorcoran/jjrc_xinput_controller/tree/master/logic_analyzer) directory for more info on the LCD commmunications interface.